timotejroiko/fast-zlib/README.md

 | fast-zlib | 641532 op/s | 145444 op/s | 15194 op/s |

 *zlib-sync does not yet support compression.
-*pako v2 removed support for synchronous decompression streams.
+*pako v2 removed support for decompressing with Z_SYNC_FLUSH.

 More benchmarks can be found at [zlib-benchmark](https://github.com/timotejroiko/zlib-benchmark)